CalebBell/chemicals/docs/developers.rst

 Additional Material
 -------------------
-More information about the interfaces with PyPy and Numba can be found `here <https://fluids.readthedocs.io/developers.html>`_.
+More information about the interfaces with PyPy and Numba can be found `on the fluids site <https://fluids.readthedocs.io/developers.html>`_.